thejasvibr/bat_beamshapes/docs/source/index.rst

 Package under active development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This package is relatively young, and changing dynamically.
 Things may
-break fairly often if you are installing from the GitHub repo directly.
+break fairly often if you are installing from the `GitHub repo <https://github.com/thejasvibr/bat_beamshapes>`_ directly.
 A stable release will hopefully be out by the end of May 2021 or
 beginning of June 2021.
-Stay tuned!!
+Stay tuned!

 .. toctree::